Alyaatalaat28/HeadlineHub/README.md

 # NewsApp

-Browse sports, science and business news using Apis and bloc with some features such as light and dark mode
+Browse sports, science and business news using Apis,dio package and bloc with some features such as webview,search, light and dark mode

 ## Getting Started